cyberbotics/benchmark-record-action/README.md

 The animator records and saves the animation files and the competition performance in the temporary storage.

-If the competition is in a tournament format, the controller keeps on duelling the controller above it in the ranking until it loses in a bubble-sort logic.
+If the competition is in a ranking format, the controller keeps on dueling the controller above it in the ranking until it loses in a bubble-sort logic.

 The JSON animation file is renamed as `animation.json` and is moved to a directory `storage/{id}`.
 The `participants.json` file is also updated with the new recorded performance.

-### 3. Upload performances to webots.cloud (if UPLOAD_PERFORMANCES is set)
+### 3. Upload performance to webots.cloud (if UPLOAD_PERFORMANCE is set)

-If `UPLOAD_PERFORMANCES` is set, `animation.json` and the updated `participants.json` are uploaded to webots.cloud.
+If `UPLOAD_PERFORMANCE` is set, `animation.json` and the updated `participants.json` are uploaded to webots.cloud.

 ## Workflow